yellow-heart/loom-bridge/README.md

 Generate a new local address:

 ```
-ethereum-bridge -H localhost:8545 --broadcast --new
+loom-bridge -H localhost:8545 --broadcast --new
 ```
 (generate a new address locally and deploy contracts (txs broadcasted to localhost:8545 node))

 or if you already have one or more account in your keys.json file:

 ```
-ethereum-bridge -H localhost:8545 --broadcast -a 0
+loom-bridge -H localhost:8545 --broadcast -a 0
 ```
 (load the first account in your keys.json file (index n.0) and deploy contracts (txs broadcasted to localhost:8545 node))